ugate/node-help/README.md

 Each process instance should point to the same directory where the application/service is deployed.
 The application can review the set environmental variables via "process.env.NODE_ENV" and perform setup tasks accordingly.

 ### Service Installation
 As discussed earlier, the number of `node` processes for a particular app should match the number of physical CPU cores for optimal performance.
 A service can be setup using `systemd`/`systemctl` using a single `/etc/systemd/system/myapp@.service` to achieve multiple app instances running on different ports.
 The `@` symbol indicates that there will be multiple instances of the same `systemd` _unit_ will be ran.
-The following service demonstrates the use of a single `.service` for all of the node processes that will be spawned.
+The following service demonstrates the use of a single `.service` for all of the node processes that will be spawned (see [`systemd` specifiers](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Specifiers)).

 > Care should be taken to ensure node is ran within a specified major version.
 Using `nvm run --lts=CODE_NAME` (where `CODE_NAME` is a valid value from [Node.js codenames](https://github.com/nodejs/Release/blob/master/CODENAMES.md)) ensures that the app will be constrained to the desired major node version (e.g. `fermium` would run the latest version of `14.x`).